jlevy/og-equity-compensation/README.md

 Our aim is to be as helpful to the absolute beginner as it is for those with more experience.
-No matter how much you know (or think you know!) about equity compensation, read on if any of the following apply:
+No matter how much you know (or think you know!) about equity compensation, you likely run into confusion at some point.

+If you’re an **employee** or **candidate for a job**, some of these may apply to you:

-- You’ve heard phrases like *stock*, *stock options*, *strike price*, *ISOs*, *RSUs*, *83(b)*, *409A*, *AMT*, or *early exercise* and know they are important but are mystified by what some of them really mean.
+- You’ve heard phrases like *stock*, *stock options*, *strike price*, *ISOs*, *RSUs*, *83(b)*, *409A*, *AMT*, or *early exercise* and know they are probably important but are mystified by what some of them really mean—or what they mean for your situation.
-  Maybe you’re getting a new job offer but don’t know how to navigate or negotiate the equity component of the offer.
+- You’re getting a new job offer but don’t know how to navigate or negotiate the equity component of the offer.
-- You’re joining a startup for the first time, and are terrified by all the paperwork!
+- You’re joining a startup for the first time, and are overwhelmed by all the paperwork!
 - You’re quitting or are being laid off or fired from a company where you have stock or options and are thinking through the decisions and consequences.
 - A company you work for is going through an acquisition, IPO, or shutdown.
 - You have stock in a private company and need cash.
-- You’re an entrepreneur or hiring manager negotiating with candidates or fielding questions from candidates and employees.

-🔹 This Guide is also useful for founders or hiring managers who need to talk about equity compensation with employees or potential hires.
+🔹 This Guide is also useful for **founders** or **hiring managers** who need to talk about equity compensation with employees or potential hires.
+As many entrepreneurs or hiring managers will tell you, this topic is not easy on that side of the table, either!
+Negotiating with and fielding questions from candidates and employees requires understanding it well.

 ### What is covered?